wmww/Python-plus-plus/guide.md

 ```

 ## Line Endings
-Semicolons are required at the end of statements (except when they're explicitly forbidden). 'keywords' like `end` do not require semicolons, but having them doesn't break anything.
+Semicolons are required at the end of statements (except when they're explicitly forbidden).
+Keywords like `end` do not require semicolons, but having them doesn't break anything.

 # Blocks
 Code blocks (functions, ifs, etc) start after a `:`.
 Subsequent lines must be indented (same rules as python).
 The block ends with the `end` keyword one indent level to the left (lined up with line that started the block).